MonoGame/docs.monogame.github.io/articles/tutorials/building_2d_games/06_optimize_texture_rendering/index.md

 _spriteBatch.Draw(ballTexture, _ballPosition, Color.White);
 ```

-This approach does reduce the texture swaps, however it is not a scalable solution.
+However this is not a scalable solution.
 In a real game with dozens of different textures and complex draw orders for layered sprites, UI elements, particles, etc., managing draw order by texture becomes impractical and will conflict with desired visual layering.

 ## What is a Texture Atlas
 A texture atlas (also known as a sprite sheet) is a large image file that contains multiple smaller images packed together.
 Instead of loading separate textures for each game element, you load the single texture file with all the images combined like a scrapbook where all your photos are arranged on the same page.